 I received my MA in May 2016 from the University of Wisconsin-Madison.
 My MA thesis, titled “Islamophobic Sentiment in the Danish Asylum Process: Denied Acceptance to Those in Need,” analyzes the ways in which a Muslim identity–perceived or actual–impacts the likelihood of being granted asylum in Denmark.
 The Washington Post article I published in March 2017 is based on this research.

 Language and cultural exchange have always been important parts of my work.
 I’m fluent in Danish, competent in Swedish and Norwegian, proficient in Arabic, and have previous experience with Spanish, French, and Sierra Leonean Krio.
 I continue to translate (mostly Danish to English) and I previously worked as a High School Credit Program Facilitator and Language Instructor at the Danish language program Skovsøen, and Arabic language program Al-Waha.
 I continue to participate in curriculum development and otherwise support these programs.
 Before that, I taught Danish at the University of Wisconsin and worked as a Scholarship Program Facilitator and Administrative Assistant for a number of years.

 Additionally, I am an avid foodie, traveler and podcast enthusiast.

-I have lived in Scandinavia for over two years and traveled extensively.
+I lived in Scandinavia for over two years and have traveled extensively.
 When I was in last living in Copenhagen, I volunteered with asylum seekers and refugees at the Trampoline House, worked on the editorial team of the visAvis magazine–a magazine that focuses on challenges presented by asylum and migration–and worked as a journalist for University of Copenhagen’s newspaper University Post as their politics and immigration specialist.